tarantool/doc/doc/reference/reference_lua/box_info/replication.rst

-    * :samp:`replication[{n}].downstream.lag` is the time difference between the local time at the master node, recorded when a particular transaction was written to the :ref:`write ahead log <internals-wal>`, and the local time recorded when it receives an acknowledgement for this transaction from a replica.
+    * :samp:`replication[{n}].downstream.lag` is the time difference between the local time at the master node, recorded when a particular transaction was written to the :ref:`write-ahead log <internals-wal>`, and the local time recorded when it receives an acknowledgment for this transaction from a replica.
       Since version :doc:`2.10.0 </release/2.10.0>`.
       See more in :ref:`Monitoring a replica set <replication-monitoring>`.